OpenDDS/OpenDDS/docs/devguide/getting_started.rst

 The code above narrows the generic data reader passed into the listener to the type-specific ``MessageDataReader`` interface.
 The following code takes the next sample from the message reader.
-If the take is successful and returns valid data, we print out each of the message’s fields.
+If the take is successful and returns valid data, we print out each of the message's fields.

 .. code-block:: cpp